 Time is critical when treating strokes, so a mobile app that sends notifications directly to the treating physician can be life-saving.

-Shortage of Trained and Experienced Radiologists Can Be Solved with AI?
+Can a Shortage of Trained and Experienced Radiologists Be Solved with AI?

 On the one hand, there is an increase in demand for cross-sectional imaging (CT and MRI).
 On the other, there is a lack of trained radiologists to examine and analyze the images.